gjtorikian/nak/README.md

 All tests can be found in _tests_; they use [`mocha`](http://visionmedia.github.com/mocha/) to run.
 Just call `mocha filelist` or `mocha search`.

+# Builds

+Just call `node app.build.js` from the root directory to generate a build.
+You'll need to `npm install uglify-js` first.

+You'll get several files: one is nak minifed, and the other is a minifed version of nak that is suitable for use with [VFS-Local](https://github.com/c9/vfs-local).
+The API and argument consumption for VFS local is the exact same; just make sure you call `api.execute` within the callback for `vfs.extend`.

 # History

 For a deeper discussion on this tool versus `ag`, `find`, and `grep`, see [this discussion](https://github.com/ajaxorg/cloud9/pull/2369) into Cloud9.